patrl/patrl.github.io/index.markdown

 ## Upcoming

+March 2018: I'm preparing a paper entitled "An algebraic theory of attitudes" for the proceedings of *Logic and Engineering of Natural Language Semantics 14*

 June 25-29, 2018: I'll be teaching an Introduction to Dynamic Semantics at the ACTL Summer School, UCL, London.
 [Course page](https://actlblog.wordpress.com/introduction-to-dynamic-semantics/)